gabochi/bANSh/readme.md

 # bANSh

-Because the world always need more bash, more bytebeat, more escape sequences, more ephemeral digital art.
+Because the world always need more bash, more bytebeat, more escape sequences, more ephemeral digital art!

 # Use